-With commentary by lead study author Daniel Dibaba, a PhD student in the School of Public Health, Indiana University in Bloomington.
+With commentary by lead study author Daniel Dibaba, PhD Candidate

 Taking magnesium may reduce the risk of pancreatic cancer, one of the most deadly cancers, according to a new study.
-The mineral is known to reduce the risk of insulin resistance and type 2 diabetes, which are both risk factors for pancreatic cancer.
+The mineral is known to reduce the risk of insulin resistance and type 2 diabetes (T2D), which are risk factors for pancreatic cancer.
 In fact, between 65 to 80 percent of pancreatic cancer patients have some form of glucose intolerance, including prediabetes or T2D.1

-For every 100 mg a day decrease in magnesium intake, it resulted in 24 percent increase in incidence of pancreatic cancer.
+For every 100 mg a day decrease in magnesium intake, it resulted in 24 percent increase in the incidence of pancreatic cancer.
 However, when the researchers compared those who took a magnesium supplement with those who didn’t, the benefits disappeared in non-supplement takers.

-Studies suggest that pancreatic tumor cells have receptors for insulin and contain high levels of insulin, and there’s evidence that insulin-like growth factor (IGF) may play a role in pancreatic cancer.
+Prior study findings suggested that pancreatic tumor cells have receptors for insulin and contain high levels of insulin offering support for a likely association between magnesium Separately, there’s evidence that insulin-like growth factor (IGF) may play a role in pancreatic cancer.

 Pancreatic cancer is the fourth most deadly cancer in the U.S. for both men and women.
 “For those at a higher risk of pancreatic cancer, adding a magnesium supplement to their diet may prove beneficial in preventing this disease,” Dibaba said.
 But magnesium may benefit everyone, not just those with insulin resistance or type 2 diabetes, though more research is needed.

-The RDA for magnesium is 400 mg for men and 310 mg for women up to age 30, and 320 mg for women over age 30.
+The RDA for magnesium is 400 mg for men and 310 mg for women up to age 30, and 320 mg for women over age 30.4

-Good sources of magnesium are green leafy vegetables, nuts, seeds, legumes, and whole grains.
+Good food sources of magnesium are green leafy vegetables, nuts, seeds, legumes, and whole grains.
 Some breakfast cereals and other foods may be fortified with magnesium.
-Depending on the food, getting the RDA of magnesium means about 5 to 8 servings of these foods (nuts and dark leafy greens have the highest levels) a day, which is why supplementation may be necessary.
+The best dietary sources include nuts and dark leafy greens, which contribute the highest levels of magnesium.